- What is a Virtual Network?

 Is Virtual Networking available to UBC Okanagan and beyond?

-Virtual networking is available at Point Grey, Okanagan and Vancouver General Hospital (VGH).
+Virtual networking is available at UBC Vancouver, Okanagan and Vancouver General Hospital (VGH).

 How much does it cost?